ccswbs/UoGd7-Training/features/howto-accessiblevideo.md

 7. If you have the proper authority to publish, select `published` in "Publishing options"
 8. Select `Save`

 You have now added an Accessible Video to your site.
+For a public list of your videos, go to https://www.uoguelph.ca/yoursite/videos.
+You will have the ability to filter these video by category - similar to views for news and events.

+To do this, you would first need to create terms in the Video taxonomy category and select the `category` when you create a video.

 ## Adding Accessible Video View Pane to Homepage
 Adding the Featured Video view pane to a homepage follows the same process as adding an event or news view pane.